alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I started to test a new IDE, Kiro

-**Thoughts**: I saw a video on yotube showing how it works and how it could be better than Cursor or VS code, so I got curious, I'm going to try it for a while and see how it goes.
+**Thoughts**: I saw a video on yotube showing how it works and how it could be better than Cursor or VS code, so I got curious, so i'm going to try it for a while and see how it goes.